Does Milk Block Antioxidant Activity in Food and Beverages

-When it comes to milk and antioxidants, there are not just one but several factors that affect the antioxidant properties and the nutrient content of any food or beverage.
-Even though the disadvantages will not be serious, consume as many high antioxidant-rich foods and beverages in your day-to-day life as possible to balance out any disadvantages that could be caused by milk.
+When it comes to milk and antioxidants, there are not just one but several factors that affect the antioxidant foods properties and the nutrient content of any food or beverage.
+Even though the disadvantages of milk and antioxidants will not be serious, consume as many high antioxidant foods and beverages in your day-to-day life as possible to balance out any disadvantages that could be caused by milk.

 Authored by: Bhavishya Pahwa